Document

 - Undue financial hardship – if the fine would cause the offender undue financial hardship such that it might not be able to continue to operate.

-In conducting the review, the Council will consider any representations made by the landlord, and serve notice of its decision whether it confirms, varies or withdraws the penalty charge notice issued to the landlord.
+11. In conducting the review, the Council will consider any representations made by the landlord, and decide whether to confirm, vary or withdraw the penalty charge notice.

-A landlord who, having requested a review of a penalty charge notice is served with a notice confirming or varying the penalty charge may appeal to the First-tier Tribunal against the Council’s decision.
+14. A landlord who, having requested a review of a penalty charge notice is served with a notice confirming or varying the penalty charge may appeal to the First-tier Tribunal against the Council’s decision on certain grounds.

 Appendix 2